Heron vs Egret: Learn the Difference

 Key Takeaways

-1. Herons and egrets are both species of long-legged wading birds in the Ardeidae family; herons are typically larger and have a more varied diet.
+1. Herons and egrets are both species of long-legged wading birds in the Ardeidae family; herons are larger and have a more varied diet.

 2. Herons have heavier bills and can catch larger prey, such as fish, frogs, and snakes; egrets have slender, pointed bills and mainly eat small fish and invertebrates.